-I am a third year Financial Actuarial Math student at UCLA.
-I enjoy helping people, and nothing feels better than seeing someone’s life improve as a direct result of what I do.
+I am Financial Actuarial Math graduate UCLA.
+I enjoy helping people, and nothing feels better than seeing someones life improve as a direct result of what I do.
 I want to teach my students how to approach problems, and how they can apply their knowledge.

-University of California, Los Angeles - Current Undergrad, Financial Actuarial Mathematics
+Undergraduate Degree: University of California-Los Angeles - Current Undergrad, Financial Actuarial Mathematics

 SAT Math: 800